Sexual Harassment

 Sexual Harassment claims are complicated and shouldn’t be hastily drafted.
 Please consult Chicago sexual harasment attorney Peter LaSorsa before filing.

-In the last ten years there has been a significant increase in the number of EEOC filings by men.
+In the last few years there have been a significant increase in the number of EEOC filings by men.
 From 1997 until 2007, the number increased from 11.6% to 16% of all EEOC filings–which represents an increase of roughly 38% over the ten year period.
 Put into number in 1997 there were 1843 filings by men, in 2007 the number increased to 2001.
 During that same period filings claims decreased from 15,889 to 12,510.

 I believe the decrease in total filings is due to more proactive human resource departments and better education of the workforce regarding sexual harassment.
 I suspect the increase in male complaints is due to the number of women in supervisory and management positions and just an increase in general of women in the workplace.
 Here is a link to the EEOC chart which tracks such data.